manywho/ui-cordova/README.md

     "orderByDirectionType": "ASC"
 }
 ```

+**Chunk Size**

-5. Find the "chunkSize" property.
+1. Find the "chunkSize" property.
 This will have "chunkSize": 10
-6. Update the chunk size setting accordingly for your database.
+2. Update the chunk size setting accordingly for your database.
 The 10 means that the data synchronization technology will get 10 records at a time for a single HTTP request until either all records or retrieved or the number of records hits the "limit" setting.

-7. Repeat these settings for each data synchronization entry.
+Repeat these settings for each data synchronization entry.

 #### Offline Management